molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 Will be the name of the column.
 Must be unique per tableName.
 Must start with one of `a-zA-Z` followed by zero or more of `a-zA-Z0-9 _`, though an underscore directly preceded/followed by a space is not allowed.
 Maximum length 31 characters.
 Default value: empty

+If a `columnName` contains spaces, it is escaped to camelCase for usage as variable.
+For example, `first name` would be defined as `firstName` when creating a validation expression.

 ### columnType

 Will be the type of column.
 Ignored if columnName is empty.
 See section on columnTypes below.
 Default value: string.
 MOLGENIS supports the following types (type